April 2019 Spanish general election: Background

 The outgoing prime minister Rajoy (right) congratulating the incoming prime minister Pedro Sánchez (left) upon losing the no confidence vote on 1 June 2018.

-On 24 May 2018, the National Court found that the PP had profited from the illegal kickbacks-for-contracts scheme of the Gürtel case, confirming the existence of an illegal accounting and funding structure that had run in parallel with the party's official one since 1989, ruling that the PP helped establish "a genuine and effective system of institutional corruption through the manipulation of nationwide, regional and local public procurement".
-This event prompted the PSOE to submit a motion of no confidence in Rajoy, as well as in Cs withdrawing its support from the government and demanding the immediate calling of an early election.
-An absolute majority of 180 MPs in the Congress of Deputies voted to oust Mariano Rajoy from power on 1 June 2018, with PSOE's Pedro Sánchez replacing him as prime minister.
-On 5 June, Rajoy announced his farewell from politics and his return to his position as property registrar in Santa Pola, also vacating his Congress seat.
-A leadership contest was triggered in which the party's communication deputy secretary-general Pablo Casado defeated former deputy prime minister Soraya Sáenz de Santamaría, becoming new PP president on 21 July 2018.
+On 24 May 2018, the Spanish National Court found that the PP had benefited from the Gürtel kickbacks-for-contracts scheme, confirming the existence of an illegal parallel accounting structure and an extensive system of institutional corruption affecting central, regional and local government contracts.
+This prompted the PSOE to submit a new no-confidence motion, while Cs withdrew its support from Rajoy and urged for a snap election.
+After a dramatic parliamentary meeting, the Congress of Deputies voted 180–169 on 1 June 2018 to remove Mariano Rajoy from office, replacing him with PSOE leader Pedro Sánchez as prime minister.
+Rajoy then announced his resignation as PP leader and his retirement from politics, triggering a party leadership contest in July that saw the PP's communication deputy secretary-general, Pablo Casado, defeating former deputy prime minister Soraya Sáenz de Santamaría.